pemrouz/popper/README.md

   * `index.html`: This is the HTML file that will be run on the test agent.
 You will also need a script (see `client.js`) that streams back the results of the test.

   * `logs.html`: A HTML file that will be used from the dashboard (when you click "View Results") to format the read-only results of the tests run on a specific agent.

+  # Acknowledgements

+  Thanks to BrowserStack and SauceLabs for providing a free open source account for testing.